Sharing the message of Jesus Christ with every man, woman, and child.

 We consider Grow Groups to be the hub of our ministry.
-They are the place where the real ministry of the church takes place as we encourage, support, and challenge one another.
+They are the place where real ministry takes place as we encourage, support, and challenge one another.
 God doesn’t want any of us to be left to walk alone – we need each other.
 We want to be a church, not a crowd!

 Each Grow Group session lasts approx. 8 to 12 weeks.
-Basically, we’ve broken the year into 4 quarters or sessions.
+Basically, we’ve broken the year into 4 quarters or sessions with groups meeting during the fall, winter and spring session..
 At the end of each session, you have the choice of staying in the same group, trying a new group, or even taking a break.
 Most groups stay together throughout the entire year.
 However, groups do not meet mid‑June through August, though some continue to meet informally or socially through the summer.

 We suggest you join a group based on your “relationships” rather than on geography or the most convenient night of the week.
 We’ve found that a group works best when you share common interests, backgrounds.
 Frankly, sometimes it might take two or three groups before you find the perfect fit.
 But don’t worry, you’ll find it!